MrLeonardo/sirepi.github.io/_posts/2015-03-03-hurt-me-plenty.md

 Again, some things you will (or should) notice in the code:

 * Once again I use <xc>[NonSerialized]</xc> private fields to hold the score and lives; as I explained before, there is no need to store the score inside the game's Resources and, even if you were to implement a Save/Load mechanism to keep on playing a game from an arbitrary point, it would be better to save the current information inside the save file itself without cluttering the scene.
-* You might ask what is <xp>GameRes.Data.Brick_Prefab</xp> and where it came from: this is a nice feature of the Duality editor.
-Basically, each Resource you add to your game project is automatically added to <xp>GameRes.Data</xp>, which acts as a collection of all the custom Resources available in the project
+* You might ask what is <xp>BrickPrefab</xp> and why do we need it: it is basically needed in order to tell our component which one is the correct Prefab that should be instantiated as a "Brick".
+Just drag the Brick Prefab from the <xd></xd>Project View</xd> and drop it in the corresponding cell in the editor.
-(those under the Default folder in the Project View are already present in the respective Duality classes); if you were to have folders and subfolders in your project, their structure would be mirrored by GameRes.Data, allowing for quick access to your Resources from the code.
 * to remove the connection between a GameObject and the Prefab it was based on we use <xc>BreakPrefabLink()</xc>; I guess there is no harm in keeping it, as long as you don't alter the Prefab using <xp>GameObject.PrefabLink</xp> methods.
 I just prefer to stay safe :) and also it keeps the game environment clean in my mind.
 * I always use <xp>this.GameObj.ParentScene</xp> to determine which <xn>Scene</xn> a new GameObject should be added to because, unless <xp>Scene.Current</xp>, it lets you work with Components in Scenes that are not the currently active one; for example, you might need to generate a level in one Scene, while currently you are showing another Scene as a loading screen.
 Again, it's just what I feel is best..
 I might be wrong :)